 In the 1950s and '60s, Black sharecroppers, tenant farmers, and agricultural laborers in the South — the poorest of the poor — were being replaced by machines and forced off the land by plantation owners determined to reduce Afro-American populations before they achieved voting majorities in Black Belt counties.
 Freedom Movement efforts such as the Mississippi Freedom Labor Union, Poor Peoples Corporations, and Co-Ops had little long-term success, and new streams of unskilled, rural poor flowed into the urban slums of the North and West.

-Landlords would only rent apartments to tenants of the designated race, banks wouldn't give mortgages to buyers of the wrong color, realtors steered their clients to the "correct" neighborhoods.
+Landlords would only rent apartments to tenants of the designated race, banks and federal agencies wouldn't give or insure mortgages to buyers of the wrong color, realtors steered their clients to the "correct" neighborhoods.
 In some instances, real estate ads and classified listings of available apartments explicitly stated racial restrictions.
 The deeds to many homes, apartment buildings, and developments contained restrictive covenants specifying who they could be sold or rented to.
 While most of these restrictions referred only to race, some also barred Jews, for example:

 "Said Property shall not be sold, conveyed, granted or leased, in whole or in part, to any Hebrew person or family, or any person or family not of the white race, nor shall any Hebrew person, or other person not of the white race, be permitted to occupy any portion of said property or any building thereon, except a domestic servant actually employed by the owner of said property."